With contributions by Darcy Lambert, Jessica Prince, and Rachel Hadley

 I’ve been trying to go through all my clothes and determine those I no longer need, and I’ve already got a couple of boxes full.
 Once I’m done with the project, I’ll be passing the boxes along to other women who are the same size, who will take what they want and add their own items to the box.
 At some point, after we’ve all had a chance to look through it, we’ll take the remaining clothes and donate them.
 I’ve already received a few items from others to add to the box – and have taken out a dress and a top for myself.“

-But where would be this blog, if of course, we didn’t talk about recirculating useful stuff, including art, and apparently giant rubber boots (see picture below), through yard sales.
+But where would this blog be if, of course, we didn’t talk about recirculating useful stuff, including art, and apparently giant rubber boots (see picture below), through yard sales.

 Where you never know what stuff you may find.
 (Not junk – I would never call it junk.)